Sundar Haraicha Municipality: Sundar Dulari

-Sundar Dulari Municipality was a municipality in Morang District in south-eastern Nepal.
+Sundar Dulari Municipality was a municipality in Morang District in southeastern Nepal.
 The municipality was formed by the Government of Nepal merging two villages i.e. Sundarpur and Dulari in May 2014.
-At the time of the 1991 Nepal census it had a population of 6860 people living in 1262 individual households.
+At the time of the 1991 Nepal census it had a population of 6860 people living in 1,262 individual households.
 Sundarpur had a population of 18,765 and Dulari had a population of 14,030 in the 2011 Nepal census making the total population of Sundar-Dulari at 32,795 inhabitants in 2011.

 Koshi Haraicha

-Koshi Haraicha Municipality was a municipality in Morang District in south-eastern Nepal.
+Koshi Haraicha Municipality was a municipality in Morang District in southeastern Nepal.
 Earlier, the municipality was formed merging the three existing villages, Haraicha, Mrigaulia, and Indrapur, in May 2014.
 At the time of the 1991 Nepal census it had a population of 10,592 living in 1,930 households.
-The three predecessor villages, Haraicha, Mrigaulia, and Indrapur had a population of 6,484, 14,117 and 27,122 inhabitants in 2011 Nepal census making a total of 47,723 inhabitants.
+The three predecessor villages, Haraicha, Mrigaulia, and Indrapur had a population of 6,484, 14,117 and 27,122 respectively in the 2011 Nepal census making a total of 47,723 inhabitants.